-Figure 8-4 Reduced Conflict Intersection - Inset "B"
+Figure 8-4a Reduced Conflict Intersection - Inset "B" - 23-feet Median - Desirable

-- The designer is responsible for determining appropriate geometry based on the appropriate design vehicle and roadway typical. - 2.
+- 1. The designer is responsible for determining appropriate geometry based on the appropriate design vehicle and roadway typical.
+See Signing and Delineation Standards for Pavement Marking guidance. - 2.
 Design U-Turns at the intersecting roadway for passenger vehicles unless project information dictates otherwise. - 3.
 Radii will vary based on design vehicle and geometric design. - 4.
 Provide a minimum 9" offset from concrete islands to edge of travel ways. - 5.
-Minimum 8' pedestrian walkway width is required within the island.
+A minimum 8' pedestrian walkway width is recommended within the island.